Agglomeration communities in France

-As of March 2020, there are 222 agglomeration communities in France (207 in metropolitan France and 15 in the overseas departments).
-The population (as of 2017) of the agglomeration communities ranges from 355,650 inhabitants (CA Grand Paris Sud Seine-Essonne-Sénart) to 29,289 inhabitants (CA Grand Verdun).
+As of January 2025, there are 230 agglomeration communities in France (214 in metropolitan France and 16 in the overseas departments).
+The population (as of 2022) of the agglomeration communities ranges from 364,744 inhabitants (CA Roissy Pays de France) to 28,318 inhabitants (CA Grand Verdun).

 Several former communautés d'agglomération have been converted into communautés urbaines or métropoles, for instance those of Strasbourg, Rouen, Saint-Étienne and Caen.

 List of communautés d'agglomération

-The table below lists the communautés d'agglomération with more than 200,000 inhabitants (as of 2021).
+The table below lists the communautés d'agglomération with more than 200,000 inhabitants (as of 2022).